ssc-sp/datahub-portal/developer-guidelines.md

 ## Miscellaneous

-- Avoid hardcoding sensitive information like connection strings or API keys.
+- Use `Localizer` for localizing strings in the application.
+Can leverage the `Datahub.MissingTranslations` tool to identify missing translations.
-- Use the appropriate configuration objects for storing configuration.
+- Use the appropriate configuration objects for storing configuration, (i.e., `DatahubPortalConfiguration`, `ResourceProvisionerConfiguration`, etc).
-- Regularly update dependencies to the latest versions to ensure security and compatibility.
-- Encourage collaboration and communication among team members.
+- Encourage collaboration and communication among team members, and reach out to the team in the dev channel for any questions or concerns.

 ## Additional Resources